molach/author-classify/README.md

 Next, run "transition_probabilities.pi" to create the training data (which will be in "transition_probabilities.data".

 Next, run "author_classify_train.pi" to create and train a NN.

+(The text files are from books by G.K.
+Chesterton and Herman Melville, respectively, from Project Gutenberg: http://gutenberg.net/.